A lot of my older work is in my art archives. Here’s more recent work, in reverse chronological order.

 Nineteen Recordings I Enjoyed as a Teenager

-I photographed the grooves of individual compositions on the my old records that I haven’t played in decades.
+I photographed the grooves of individual compositions on my old records that I haven’t played in decades.
 (More ...)

 ··> view the online version ···>